abaktiar/ql-input/README-input.md

 }
 ```

-### With Tailwind CSS

-If you're using Tailwind CSS, make sure to include the component styles in your CSS:
+### Framework Independent

+The component is completely framework-independent and doesn't require Tailwind CSS or any other CSS framework.
+Simply import the CSS file and you're ready to go:

 ```css
 @import '@abaktiar/ql-input/styles.css';
 ```

+The component includes comprehensive styling with CSS custom properties for easy theming and dark mode support.

 ## 🎯 Component Props